greenfishbluefish/sims_loader/README.md

 # Sims Loader

-This will read an database, construct all the relationships, then take a minimal YAML specification and generate reasonable data (per your requirements) and loadit into that database.
+This will read an database, construct all the relationships, then take a minimal YAML specification and generate reasonable data (per your requirements) and load it into that database.
 You can set specific types for columns, add unique constraints, and use foreign key constraints, even if the schema doesn't have them (for whatever reasons).

 # Running this program

 This is a commandline executable that is packaged and distributed within a Docker container.
 The best way to launch this program is to use a bash shell (on Windows, use Git-Bash, distributed with Git) and run the following bash script:
 ```bash
 #!/bin/bash